top of page

 Amy continues her professional development by attending courses and clinical excellence network meetings.
 She continues to undertake regular clinical supervision with leading specialists in her fields of practice.

 Amy regularly liaises with other NHS and Independent Speech and Language Therapists in her professional network and she is currently Chair of the local Association of Speech and Language Therapists in Independent Practice (ASLTIP) group.
-Amy has also created a course, "Chatty Babies" for new parents, to promote babies communication skills from birth - something she has developed from her professional knowledge and personal experience.

 A real passion for Amy is providing regular placements for student Speech and Language Therapists from Essex University, to share her wide range of professional knowledge and experience to future Speech and Language Therapists.